Miouge1/root314/_posts/2017-08-30-openstack-days-uk-2017-working-with-legacy-applications.md

 comments: true
 ---

 The OpenStack community is organising OpenStack Days UK on September 26, 2017 in London.
-I’ll be presenting how to [work with legacy application in the clouds](https://openstackdays.uk/2017/?schedule=working-with-legacy-applications-in-the-clouds) (Room: London Wall @15:45).
+I’ll be presenting how to [work with legacy applications in the clouds](https://openstackdays.uk/2017/?schedule=working-with-legacy-applications-in-the-clouds) (Room: London Wall @15:45).

 Check out the full [schedule](https://openstackdays.uk/2017/#schedule) and see you there!